jsabigan9/csharp-mini-projects/age-groups/readme.md

 ﻿# Age Groups

 ## Exercise:
-This project is designed to help beginners practice using the logical `&&` (AND) operator in C#.
+This project is designed to help beginners practice using the logical `&&` (AND) operator and ToUpper() is a string method.

 ## Overview:
 This C# console application allows users to input their name and age, and it determines their age group: Child, Teenager, Adult, or Senior.